akrcse2001/eth-avax-module-1/README.md

-# VotingSystem Smart Contract
+# Voting System Smart Contract

-## Overview

-This Solidity smart contract, named VotingSystem, facilitates a voting system where users can cast votes for a political party.
-It includes basic error handling mechanisms using the `require` statement to ensure the voter's age is above 18 and the party code is a 4-digit number.
+This Solidity smart contract, named VotingSystem, facilitates a basic voting system on the Ethereum blockchain.
+It allows individuals to cast their votes for a political party by providing their age and the corresponding party code.

+## Features

+1. **Vote Functionality:** Users can cast their votes by calling the `vote` function, providing their age and the party code.

+2. **Age Verification:** The contract includes a requirement that the voter must be 18 years or older to cast a vote.

+3. **Party Code Validation:** The party code must be a 4-digit number between 1000 and 9999, ensuring a valid party selection.

+4. **Preventing Duplicate Votes:** The contract ensures that a voter can only cast one vote by maintaining a mapping of voted addresses.

+## Usage

+To use this contract:

+1. Deploy the contract to the Ethereum blockchain.
+2. Users can call the `vote` function with their age and party code to cast their votes.

 ## Smart Contract Details

 ### State Variables

+- `vote_party`: A mapping of addresses to the party code they voted for.
-- `voteMap`: A mapping that associates each voter's address with the chosen party code.
+- `voteMap`: A mapping to keep track of whether an address has already voted.

 ### Functions

-#### `vote(uint256 voterAge, uint256 partyCode)`

-Allows a user to cast a vote by providing their age and the party code.
-The function includes the following checks:
+- `vote(uint256 voterAge, uint256 partyCode)`: Allows a user to cast a vote for a political party.
+Requires the voter to be 18 years or older and prevents duplicate votes.

-- Uses `require` to ensure that the voter's age is greater than or equal to 18.
-- Uses an `if` statement to check if the party code is a 4-digit number.
-If not, the function reverts with an error message.
-- If all checks pass, the function records the vote by updating the `voteMap` for the sender's address.